nickbuker/machine_learning_from_scratch/readme.md

 # Machine Learning From Scratch

-##### Simple machine learning algorithms implemented from scratch in Python for the purposes of fun and education (use at your own risk).
+##### Simple machine learning algorithms implemented from scratch in Python for the purposes of fun and education.
 Under construction: More methods to come.

 ```Python
 import numpy as np